ryanallen/words-of-my-perfect-teacher/README.md

 concentrations leading not to enlightenment but only to rebirth in god realms.
 See [four concentrations](#four-concentrations).

 ## Wrathful Black True Mother
-*ma cig khros ma nag mo*, Skt. *Krodhakali*, lit. the one mother wrathful and black.
+*ma cig khros ma nag mo*, Skt. *Krodhakālī*, lit. the one mother wrathful and black.
 A manifestation of Samantabhadri in wrathful [saṃbhogakāya](#saṃbhogakāya) form, an aspect of Vajravarahi (*rdo rje phag mo).

 ## Wrong view
-*log lta*, Skt. *mithyadristi*, AT: false belief, particularly a view that will lead one to courses of action that bring more suffering.
+*log lta*, Skt. *mithyādṛṣṭi*, AT: false belief, particularly a view that will lead one to courses of action that bring more suffering.

 ## Yaksa
 *gnod sbyin*, a class of spirits.